Caripson/ProML/docs/batch_processing.md

 ## Practical Application & Examples

-Batch processing would not be a block within a prompt, but rather a mode of the **PromptLang execution engine**.
+Batch processing would not be a block within a prompt, but rather a mode of the **ProML execution engine**.
 The engine would take a prompt and a dataset as input.

 ### Example: Running a Batch Job from the Command Line